Essential Guide to Australian Standards for Safe Working at Heights

 RIIWHS204E Work Safely at Heights: This nationally accredited course covers essential skills for working safely at heights, touching on risk assessment, fall protection systems, and emergency procedures.

-Completing these courses enables workers to obtain a work at heights license WA, showcasing their competency in height safety.
+Completing these courses enables workers to obtain a work at heights license in WA, showcasing their competency in height safety.

 Selecting the Right Training Course